LeonCrashCode/Discourse-Representation-Tree-Structure/pmb/2.2.0/README.md

 python == 2.7
 editdistance >= 0.3.1
 ```
 The original dataset Parallel Meaning Bank (PMB) can be downloaded in [here](https://pmb.let.rug.nl/data.php).
-Unzip the `pmb-x.x.x.zip` and move the `pmb-x.x.x/data` to the current directory `pmb/data`.
+Unzip the `pmb-2.2.0.zip` and move the `pmb-2.2.0/data` to the current directory `pmb/data`.

 Prepare for English (en)
 ```